sahithigurram25/LightMemoirs/README.md

 # LightMemoirs
-Light Memoirs is the showcase of my photography and videography
+Light Memoirs is a showcase of my photography and videography